-ASTONISHED BY GOD: Ten Truths to Turn the World Upside Down, by John Piper
+Astonished by God: Ten Truths to Turn the World Upside Down, by John Piper Theology

 Turn your world on its head.

-For more than thirty years, John Piper pastored in the rough and tumble realities of downtown Minneapolis, preaching his people through the ups and down of life one Sunday at a time.
+For more than thirty years, John Piper pastored in the rough-and-tumble realities of downtown Minneapolis, preaching his people through the ups and downs of life one Sunday at a time.
 When it came to capturing a generation of joy in one final sermon series, he turned to ten trademark truths to leave ringing in his peoples’ ears.

 These ten are world-shaking truths—each astonishing in its own way.
 First they turned Piper’s own world upside down.
 Then his church’s.
 And they will continue to turn the whole world upside down as the gospel of Christ advances in distance and depth.
 These surprising doctrines, as Piper writes, are “wildly untamable, explosively uncontainable, and electrically future-creating.”

 Join a veteran author, pastor, and Christian statesman as he captures the ten astonishing, compassionate, life-giving, joy-awakening, hope-sustaining truths that have held everything together for him.

 John Piper is founder and teacher of desiringGod.org and chancellor of Bethlehem College & Seminary.
 For 33 years, he served as pastor at Bethlehem Baptist Church, Minneapolis, Minnesota.
 John and his wife, Noël, have four sons, a daughter, and twelve grandchildren.
 He is the author of numerous books, and more than 30 years of his preaching and teaching is available free of charge at desiringGod.org.

 Click to read John Piper's new Foreword

 Doctrine simply means “teaching.”
 It has come to refer to groups of teachings, usually held by a religious group, but every place doctrine occurs in the Bible it simply translates the ordinary word for teaching.